asyml/texar-pytorch/examples/transformer/README.md

 ### Train and evaluate the model ###

-Train the model with the cmd:
+Train the model with the command:

 ```bash
 python transformer_main.py \